Dun & Bradstreet Holdings Inc. (DNB) Review – Making Smarter Decisions

 The top institutional shareholder in the company is Lee Thomas H Partners Lp with over 103.82 million shares valued at $2.59 billion.
 The investor’s holdings represent 24.18% of the DNB Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Cannae Holdings, Inc. with 76.55 million shares valued at $1.91 billion to account for 17.83% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 31.21 million shares representing 7.27% and valued at over $777.11 million, while Capital World Investors holds 3.21% of the shares totaling 13.78 million with a market value of $343.03 million.

-Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -11.61% lower on its value in year-to-date trading and has touched a low of $21.34 and a high of $29.55 in the current 52-week trading range.
+Dun & Bradstreet Holdings Inc. (NYSE: DNB) is -4.98% lower on its value in year-to-date trading and has touched a low of $21.34 and a high of $29.55 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DNB stock was last observed hovering at around $22.37 in the last trading session, with the day’s loss setting it -0.36% off its average median price target of $30.00 for the next 12 months.
-It is also 33.3% off the consensus price target high of $33.00 offered by 11 analysts, but current levels are 8.29% higher than the price target low of $24.00 for the same period.
+The DNB stock was last observed hovering at around $22.68 in the last trading session, with the day’s gains setting it 0.98% off its average median price target of $30.00 for the next 12 months.
+It is also 28.3% off the consensus price target high of $33.00 offered by 11 analysts, but current levels are 1.42% higher than the price target low of $24.00 for the same period.

-The stock witnessed a -11.18% loss in the last 1 month and extending the period to 3 months gives it a -18.48%, and is -5.17% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.24% over the week and 3.60% over the month.
+The stock witnessed a 3.77% gain in the last 1 month and extending the period to 3 months gives it a -8.01%, and is 7.74% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.51% over the week and 3.42% over the month.

 Dun & Bradstreet Holdings Inc. (DNB) Analyst Forecasts